 There have been times when I have exclaimed when people have told me things like they found the right guy/ girl after 20-30 people, but ideally that’s the strategy you need to follow – maximise your turnover.
 The only way to do this is by minimising your transaction cost.
 Instead of texting someone for 3 months trying to get to know them, just go meet them or in other words, increase your karabath counter.
-When you meet someone, you make a stronger impression, you can judge much more in one meet than a month of texting if you create the right atmosphere and more importantly, both of you are compelled to make a decision (Yes, no or maybe) sooner than later.
-Else, either of you can endlessly text multiple people through these 3 months by which time you would’ve lost interest in most of these people, thanks to our ever evading attention spans these days.
+When you meet someone, you make a stronger impression, you can judge much more in one meeting than over a month of texting.
+If you create the right atmosphere, both of you may be compelled to make a decision (yes, no or maybe) sooner than later.
+Else, you can end up endlessly texting multiple people through these 3 months by which time you would’ve lost interest in most of these people, thanks to our ever evading attention spans these days.

 Put yourself out there